imsarojkhanal/Connection-Project/README.md

 # Connection-Project
-Advance Connection with database (WFP and SQL)
+Connection database using ORM method (WFP and SQL)

 Guide for WFP or Winform and SQL connection using multiple project.
 - Make database using Database.txt file.